prrao87/prrao87.github.io/content/posts/neo4j-python-1/index.md

 ### Validate the data

 A Pydantic schema is created to ensure specific fields exists and that the data is of the expected type prior to passing it to the Neo4j graph.

+{{< notice info >}}
+Even though Neo4j doesn't enforce schemas, it's generally a good practice to specify a schema via an external framework like Pydantic, with the appropriate data types in a production scenario so that there are no unintended bugs during ingestion, or while querying the data.
+{{< /notice >}}

 As can be seen below, we state via the Pydantic schema that the fields `id`, `points` and `title` are required fields, and in case they are absent in the data, Pydantic will raise an error, not allowing the record to be ingested to the database.

 ```python
 from pydantic import BaseModel, Field, validator